Previs: Lighting a BMW Commercial with HDR Light Studio

 This was a challenging shoot, we shot 10 different spots in one day!
 Having pre-visualized the stage, angles, and lighting, I was able to work more confidently and efficiently.
 Thanks to our director Matthew Pizzano, producer Daniel Roversi, and our crew, we finished everything on time and on budget.

-This entry was posted in Customer Stories, Maya and tagged Customer Feature, Lighting, Workflow, Automotive Visualization, CGI.
+This entry was posted in Customer Stories and tagged Industry: Automotive, 3D Software: Maya.